 The morning of the lunch, volunteers and community prepare a hot meal for the children.
 An economically viable option is to prepare a simple stew with rice.
 Like a simple old-school Kook en Geniet recipe, here’s what it takes to feed 150 children:

 This is a relatively paltry amount considering the impact members of this community could be having.
 Clearly, there are missed socio-economic opportunities for engagement, not just here but throughout our larger societal framework.
 Here’s the thing, if I told you about a community that is impoverished and could really do with support, the response would be “someone should do something about it”.
 But if I linked that to 200 children missing meals on a regular basis, your response could be slightly different.
-Data has a powerful role to play, turning ideas to action.
+Data has a powerful role to play, turning ideas into action.
 Makes you think…?

 To actively contribute towards this worthy cause, contact Steph’s Ladles of Love and follow them on Facebook.
 Join up for their annual Christmas celebration.